 “I would say the most important thing for new students would be get involved early on.
 It is so much easier to do this when all of the other new students are meeting each other doing the same exact thing than it is to try and do this when freshmen have already made bonds with one another.
 I think this was one of the contributing factors that led to my transferring [schools].
 I got so much more out of my experience at UNH by getting involved in intramurals, clubs, etc.”

 —Amanda, University of New Hampshire

 “As for academics, I think one of the best tips I ever got was to find a place to study that works for you.
 It was hard for me to study at the library where everyone else was studying.
-So when I had time in between classes I went on little adventures to different smaller branch libraries, empty classrooms, cafés, any place with a chair or table to see where I could concentrate the best.
-After I found my spot, this is where I studied all the time.” —Amanda, Massachusetts College of Pharmacy and Health Science
+So when I had time in between classes I went on little adventures to different smaller branch libraries, empty classrooms, coffee shops, any place with a chair or table to see where I could concentrate the best.
+After I found my spot, this is where I studied all the time.” —Amanda, Massachusetts College of Pharmacy and Health Sciences

 “Make friends in classes; doing homework in groups is especially helpful.
 Don’t be afraid to go to a professor and ask for help.
 Also, don’t be afraid to approach a professor whose work is interesting to you and try for a research opportunity.
 Professors are always looking for students to help (even freshmen!).
-And, never turn down an opportunity for free food, because college is expensive enough already.
-Remember to relax and don’t stress out!”— Celia, Cornell University
+And, never turn down an opportunity for free food, because college is expensive enough already.”— Celia, Cornell University